-The following error occurs on attempt to access Wordpress Toolkit:
+The following error occurs on the attempt to access WordPress Toolkit:

 A table must have a primary key, but none was found for table 'Instances'

-- The following error occurs on attempt to access Wordpress Toolkit:
+- The following errors do occur on the attempt to access WordPress Toolkit:

 SQLSTATE[HY000]: General error: 1 no such column: serverId

-CONFIG_TEXT: ERR [panel] A table must have a primary key, but none was found for table 'Instances':
+A table must have a primary key, but none was found for table 'RemoteServers'

-Output of the following commands shows that Wordpress Toolkit SQLITE3 database, used to store information about instances, does not contain any Wordpress-related tables:
+The output of the following commands shows that WordPress Toolkit SQLITE3 database, used to store information about instances, does not contain any WordPress-related tables:

 # sqlite3 /usr/local/psa/var/modules/wp-toolkit/wp-toolkit.sqlite3